-In the second interview in the series we asked the experts to discuss two questions about how lessons learnt from the GFC have assisted treasurers during this pandemic as well as what lessons have still not be learnt and how corporate have failed to prepare adequately following the GFC .
+In the second interview in the series, we asked the experts to discuss two questions about how lessons learnt from the GFC have assisted treasurers during this pandemic as well as what lessons have still not been learnt and how corporations have failed to prepare adequately following the GFC.

-Some of the key highlights about lessons learnt are:
+Some of the key highlights of lessons learnt are:

 - Liquidity is now more accessible to corporates

 - Being able to quickly assess a situation and the likely impacts on your business

 - Having visibility of group-wide cash balances at any point in time